ClementNerma/Rave/docs/hybrid.md

 The second one is a function called the _getter_ that is called when we ask to read the entity and returns the value corresponding to the entity.

 The third member is a function called the _setter_ that is ran when we try to assign something to the entity.
-It takes a pointer to the _candidate value_, which is the value we are trying to assign to the entity.
+It takes a _candidate value_, which is the value we are trying to assign to the entity.

-The candidate value is not forced to have the same type than the proxy itself (that's why `X` is an arbitrary type).
+The candidate value is not forced to have the same type than the proxy itself (that's why `Y` is an arbitrary type).
 Also, this function can be polymorphed: it's perfectly possible to have a setter with a `string` candidate and a one with a `bool` candidate, for example.

 Here is an example of our counter, made with a proxy: